patricka3125/ECS153FinalProject/meeting notes/meeting2.md

 ## Summary
 This week we implemented completed basic forum functionality.
 This includes setting up the server, database, writing the frontend and connecting it to the design.
 This week, we're going to continue implementing authentication and access control.
 We haven't encountered any issues so far.

+Patrick: This week I implemented the user database and ability to sign up.
+Currently have the sign up page and server add user functions done.
+This week I will focus on finishing user authentication, including user login, logout function and assigning user priorities.
+User authentication is taking longer than expected due to unfamiliarity with node.js and express environment.

 ## Trello
 https://trello.com/invite/b/PERFlN4o/4427563571f6da7cd31ba08c2198e5ad/ecs153-project